Omorashi: Terminology

-Fetishists who are into this kink may have specific scenarios they enjoy, such as while waiting in line for a bathroom or just doing it for fun in front of the toilet.
-Regardless of their personal wetting preferences, everyone who is into this kink enjoys watching someone wet themselves or have an accident in clothing.

-Japanese subculture
+Variations

-There are many ways in which omorashi fetishism is practiced in Japan.
+There are various ways in which omorashi is practiced, giving rise to a number of sub-genres.

-Yagai
+Yagai (Public)

 One of the variations is known as omorashi yagai, which translates as "to wet oneself outdoors (or publicly)."
 A further variation includes yagai hōnyō, or "outdoor (or public) urination", in which the subject publicly removes their clothes to urinate.
 Other yagai hōnyō practitioners operate much like graffiti artists, attempting public urination acts without being caught.